 The BBC drama Sherlock reinvents the nineteenth century detective Sherlock Holmes by placing him in modern day London.
 While the series is clearly contemporary in regard to its surroundings and technology – with taxi cabs replacing horse-drawn carriages, cell phones superseding telegrams, and laptops substituting for newspapers and books – this Sherlock is not some fish-out-of-water derivative but a faithful adaptation of Sir Arthur Conan Doyle’s original, with enough innovative twists to make the storylines entertaining for a twenty-first century audience.

-Although the four novels and 56 short stories that form the canon of Holmes’ adventures feature gripping plots that keep the reader engaged, the popularity of Arthur Conan Doyle’s literary achievement is ultimately based on the fascination with the deductive reasoning skills that form the basis for Sherlock’s miraculous conclusions.
-Recited with the “elementary” air of the obvious, the character spins long dissertations explaining how a simple pocket watch can speak volumes in regard to the item’s owner.
+Although the four novels and 56 short stories that form the canon of Holmes’ adventures feature gripping plots that keep the reader engaged, the popularity of Arthur Conan Doyle’s literary achievement is ultimately based on the deductive reasoning skills of the character.
+Recited with the “elementary” air of the obvious, the character spins long dissertations explaining how a simple pocket watch can speak volumes about the item’s owner.

 “When you observe the lower part of that watchcase, you notice that it is not only dinted in two places but it is cut and marked all over from the habit of keeping other hard objects, such as coins or keys, in the same pocket,” Holmes tells John Watson in the novel The Sign of the Four.
 “Surely it is no great feat to assume that a man who treats a fifty-guinea watch so cavalierly must be a careless man.
 Neither is it a very far-fetched inference that a man who inherits one article of such value is pretty well provided for in other respects.
 Finally, I ask you to look at the inner plate, which contains the keyhole.
 Look at the thousands of scratches all-round the hole – marks where the key has slipped.
 What sober man’s key could have scored those grooves?
 But you will never see a drunkard’s watch without them.”